kristiinara/GraphifySwift/README.md

 ##### References

 From "Understanding Code Smells in Android Applications": External Duplication means duplication between unrelated capsules of the system [4,12,18,19].".

+### Divergent Change/Schizophrenic Class

+##### Query string

+    MATCH
+    	(m:Method)-[r:CALLS]->(other_method:Method)
+    WITH
+    	m,
+    	COUNT(r) as number_of_called_methods
+    WHERE
+    	number_of_called_methods > veryHighNumberOfCalledMethods
+    RETURN
+    	m.name as name,
+    	m.app_key as app_key,
+    	number_of_called_methods as number_of_called_methods

+##### Parameters
+Query methods that call a very high number of methods.

+##### How are parameters determined
+Very high number of methods has to be determined statistically using the boxplot technique.
+Value currently set to 20.

+##### Implementation details
+\-

+##### References
+- "Understanding code smells in android applications": ""A "schizophrenic class" is a class that captures two or more key abstractions.
+It negatively affects the ability to understand and change in isolation the individual abstractions that it captures.
+[12,37]"
+- "Towards a Principle-based Classification of Structural Design Smells": "This design smell arises when an abstraction has more than one responsibility assigned to it"
+- Fowler's book: "We structure our software to make change easier; after all, software is meant to be soft.
+When we make a change we want to be able to jump to a single clear point in the system and make the change.
+When you can't do this you are smelling one of two closely related pungencies.
+Divergent change occurs when one class is commonly changed in different ways for different reasons.
+If you look at a class and say, "Well, I will have to change these three methods every time I get a new database; I have to change these four methods every time there is a new financial instrument," you likely have a situation in which two objects are better than one.
+That way each object is changed only as a result of one kind of change.
+Of course, you often discover this only after you've added a few databases or financial instruments.
+Any change to handle a variation should change a single class, and all the typing in the new class should express the variation.
+To clean this up you identify everything that changes for a particular cause and use Extract Class to put them all together."
+- opposite of shotgun surgery (based on Fowler's book)
+- shotgun surgery: methods that are called from more than n other methods